ST10364151/Part2-payment-portal/README.md

 This project uses **MongoDB Atlas** - a cloud-hosted MongoDB database.

 **Key Benefits:**
-- ✅ No local MongoDB installation required
+- No local MongoDB installation required
-- ✅ Pre-populated with test data
+- Pre-populated with test data
-- ✅ Shared database accessible from any machine
+- Shared database accessible from any machine
-- ✅ Always-on availability
+- Always-on availability

 **Connection Details:**
 - Host: `portal.pevzq63.mongodb.net`
 - Database: `payments_portal`
 - Authentication: Included in connection string

-> 💡 **How it works**: When you run the backend, it automatically connects to the cloud database.
+> Note: When you run the backend, it automatically connects to the cloud database.
 All test accounts and data are already there!

 ---

 ## Project Structure
 ```
 secure-payments-portal/
 ├── backend/